El-walid/DigitalWatchdog/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/El-walid/DigitalWatchdog/issues).

-## 📄 License
-This project is currently unlicensed.
-(Add a license like MIT if you intend to share it publicly).

 ---
 *Maintained by [El-walid](https://github.com/El-walid)*